KartikGoel1020/Movie_Recommender/README.md

 ---

-# ⭐ Acknowledgment

-This project was created as part of learning **machine learning applications and deployment using Streamlit**.

-It demonstrates how recommendation systems work and how they can be deployed as interactive web applications.

----

-If you found this project helpful or interesting, feel free to ⭐ the repository.
+⭐ If you found this project interesting, consider starring the repository.